HACCP Food Safety Management System

 - Proper drainage and waste disposal systems and facilities should be provided.

-- It is very important that drainage and waste disposable systems should be designed and constructed so that the risk of contaminating food or the potable water supply is avoided.
+- Drainage and disposable waste systems must be designed and constructed to avoid the risk of contaminating food or the potable water supply.

 - Properly designed systems should be provided for cleaning food, utensils, and equipment.

-- Factors that can influence food safety during transport include cleanliness of the vehicle, dust fumes, temperature, humidity, separation from food to nonfood, etc.
+- Factors that can influence food safety during transport include vehicle cleanliness, dust fumes, temperature, humidity, separation from food to nonfood, etc.

 - It is the ability to track any food through all stages of production, processing, and distribution.

-- Traceability means that movements of food can be traced one step backward and one step forward at any point in the supply chain.
+- Traceability means that food movements can be traced one step backward and one step forward at any point in the supply chain.

-- There should be a mechanism with a food processing unit to retrieve food products from the food supply chain if a problem arises.
+- If a problem arises, there should be a mechanism with a food processing unit to retrieve food products from the food supply chain.

-- For a successful implementation of the HACCP plan, trained manpower at all levels is required.
+- For a successful implementation of the plan, trained manpower at all levels is required.

 Benefits of Application of HACCP to the Industry

-- In conventional end-product testing, there is a risk of losing the entire batch of the product, if it fails to meet the product specifications/standards.
+- In conventional end-product testing, there is a risk of losing the entire product batch if it fails to meet the product specifications/standards.

 - With proper documentation, the staff is very clear about food safety requirements, which improves time management.